telekom-security/tpotce/README.md

 **If you made any relevant changes to the T-Pot relevant config files make sure to create a backup first.**
 - The Update script will
  - **merciless** overwrite local changes to be in sync with the T-Pot master branch
- - upgrade the system to the latest kernel within Ubuntu 18.04.x LTS
- - upgrade the system to the latest packages available within Ubuntu 18.04.x LTS
+ - upgrade the system to the packages available in Debian (Sid)
- - update all resources to be en par with the T-Pot master branch
+ - update all resources to be in-sync with the T-Pot master branch
- - ensure all T-Pot relevant system files will be patched / copied into original T-Pot state
+ - ensure all T-Pot relevant system files will be patched / copied into the original T-Pot state

 You simply run the update script:
 ```